C-Claus/C-Claus/_pages/professional_projects.md

 The third rule method which visualizes all the building stories

 ![bcsv_screenshots_edit_smart_view](/images/bcsv_screenshot_smart_view_edit.png)
-The tree rules create a XML which BimCollabzoom can read.
+The script creates a XML which BimCollabzoom can read.

 ```
 def create_xml_declaration(file_path_xml):